nurindahpratiwi/langchain-qa-ipad-product/README.md

 ```shell
 export OPENAI_API_KEY=....
 ```

-# 📄 What is in here?
-- Example data from iPad Technical Specification
-- Python script to query Notion with a question
-- Code to deploy on StreamLit
-- Instructions for ingesting your own dataset

 ## 📊 Example Data
 This repo uses the [iPad Technical Specification Product](https://www.notion.so/nurindahpratiwi/iPad-8d1d01c0935b48cfae4971470303b5be?pvs=4) created on May, 08 2023/